bloch-elkouby-lab/website/research/publications.md

 <h2 id="In Press">In Press</h2>

 Boritz, T., **Bloch‐Elkouby, S.**, DiBartolomeo, A., & <ins>Aberman, A.</ins> (In Press).
 Alliance rupture and repair processes in borderline personality disorder.
-In N. Kazantzis (Ed.), *Alliance rupture repair in cognitive behavioral therapies*.
+In A. Okamoto (Ed.), *Alliance rupture repair in cognitive behavioral therapies*.
 Springer, Cham.

 <h2 id="2025">2025</h2>